Ashik045/Ashik045/README.md

 **_Hi, I’m Ashikur Islam._**

-**_I’m a full stack developer with strong knowledge of front-end and back-end technologies and have a decent amount of experience in developing web applications.
-I love taking your website goals and finding a solution that's right for you, no matter how complex._**

-**_I am a fast learner, constantly trying to keep up with new trends and open to learning new technologies.
-I have strong communication and problem-solving skills.
-I bringing ideas to life with excellent design & coding skills._**
+**_I’m a A self-motivated MERN stack developer.
+Being a fast learner, I am always looking to learn new technologies and constantly trying to keep up with new trends.
+I bring ideas to life with excellent design & coding skills.
+I have the positive attitude and expertise to assist you with any project, regardless of how small or large it might be.._**

 Portfolio: https://ashikur.vercel.app/

 I have expertise with the following technologies:
-- Language: Javascript
-- Front-end: React.js, Next.js, HTML5, CSS3, SASS, Bootstrap, Material UI
+- Front-end: React.js, Next.js, Javascript, HTML5, CSS3, SASS, Bootstrap, Material UI
-- Back-end: Node.js, Express.js, Mongoose
+- Back-end: Node.js, Express.js, MongoDB
-- Database: MongoDB
-- Tools: Gitlab, Github Actions, Figma, Visual Studio
+- Tools: Figma, Canva, Postman, Heroku, Vercel, Netlify, Visual Studio
-- Cloud: Heroku, Vercel, Netlify
 - OSs: Windows, Linux(Ubuntu, Fedora)